Valley Spring Junior High

 Try your best to come up with creative arguments in rebuttals

 IF YOU ARE CONFUSED/HAVE QUESTIONS ABOUT MY DECISION PLEASE ASK ME.
-I've only debated for a year, so it's very possible I missed something or just didn't articulate my thoughts clearly enough in the rfd.
+I've only debated for two years, so it's very possible I missed something or just didn't articulate my thoughts clearly enough in the rfd.

 The most important thing is to learn and have fun.
 Debate competitions can be super stressful, especially if it's your first one, so just remember to slow down and enjoy the experience.
 I think a lot of times people get caught up in the competition aspect of debate and forget that it's a really fun activity.